kiboschool/course-mathematical-thinking/src/lessons/probability/complex_events.md

 What is the probability of satifying two different events at once?
 Let's consider a game that involves rolling two dice at the same time.

-In this case, our sample space S has 36 different outcomes, which we can visualiz in the table below.
+In this case, our sample space S has 36 different outcomes, which we can visualize in the table below.
 The top row represents the value of the first dice, the leftmost column the values of the second.
 The pairs inside the table show all our possible outcomes:

 | |1|2|3|4|5|6|
 |-|-|-|-|-|-|-|